aag/fillmysuitcase/README.md

 ### Tests

-The functional and integration tests run against an in-memory SQLite database, so you will need to have the PHP SQLite extension installed.
+The functional and integration tests run against an SQLite database, so you will need to have the PHP SQLite extension installed.
 On newer Debian-derived Linux systems (e.g. Ubuntu 16.04+), you can install it with this command: